SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 Right now, every time we want to save a LemonSqueezy customer ID on the corresponding user entity *locally*, we have to configure our webhooks.
 Ngrok definitely helps, but it's still a bit of a pain.
-We need to run Ngrok in the background before we start receiving webhooks, *and* we still need to *update* the webhook URL every time we restart the Ngrok agent if we don't have a paid Ngrok plan.
+We need to run Ngrok in the background before we start receiving webhooks. *And* we still need to *update* the webhook URL every time we restart the Ngrok agent if we don't have a paid Ngrok plan.
 That's... not ideal.

-Let's explore an *alternative* way - listen to LemonSqueezy *JavaScript* events and set the customer ID on a successful checkout.
+Let's explore an *alternative* way - listening to LemonSqueezy *JavaScript* events and set the customer ID on a successful checkout.
 LemonSqueezy has a special event for this!
 Open the docs, go to "Guides", find "Using Lemon.js" on the left, and on the right, click on "Handling events".